-It is also possible that additional governmental action is taken in response to address the COVID-19 pandemic.
-For example, on August 6, 2020, the Trump administration issued an executive order that instructs the federal government to develop a list of "essential" medicines and then buy them and other medical supplies from U.S. manufacturers instead of from companies around the world, including China.
-The order is meant to reduce regulatory barriers to domestic pharmaceutical manufacturing and catalyze manufacturing technologies needed to keep drug prices low and the production of drug products in the United States.
+It is also possible that additional governmental action is taken in response to the COVID-19 pandemic.
 We cannot predict the likelihood, nature or extent of government regulations that may arise from future legislation, administrative or executive action.
 We expect that the Affordable Care Act, as well as other current or future healthcare reform measures may result in more rigorous coverage criteria and in additional downward pressure on the price that we receive for any approved product.
 This could seriously harm our future revenues.
 Any reduction in reimbursement from Medicare or other government programs may result in a similar reduction in payments from private payors.
 The implementation of cost containment measures or other healthcare reforms may prevent us from being able to generate revenue, attain profitability or commercialize our products.